 Q: How can I see a list of shows that I have scheduled?

-Log in to your dar.fm account and click on Scheduled to see a list of your scheduled upcoming recordings.
-You can also see a list of your completed recordings on this page.
+A: Log in to your dar.fm account and click on Scheduled to see a list of your upcoming scheduled recordings.
+The Scheduled page also includes a list of your completed recordings.

 Q: How do I stop recording a show?